planetis-m/goodluck/docs/intro.rst

 A ``SlotMap`` guarantees that keys to erased values won't work by incrementing a counter.
-Meaning that the ``version`` of the internal slot referring to the value and that of the key's must be equal.
+Meaning that the ``version`` of the internal slot referring to the value and that of the key's, must be equal.
 When a value is deleted, the slot's version is incremented, invalidating the key.

 .. _later:

 This is implemented by storing the version in the higher bits of the number.
-Using bit arithmetics to retrieve a key's version:
+Using bitwise operations to retrieve a key's version:

 .. code-block:: nim